List of Catholic dioceses in Haiti

-joint in the national Episcopal Conference of Haiti, comprising two ecclesiastical provinces, each headed by a Metropolitan Archbishop, with a total of each suffragan dioceses, each headed by a bishop.
+joint in the national Episcopal Conference of Haiti, comprising two ecclesiastical provinces, each headed by a Metropolitan Archbishop, with a total of eight suffragan dioceses, each headed by a bishop.

 There are no Eastern Catholic, pre-diocesan or other exempt jurisdictions.

 There are no titular sees.
 All defunct jurisdictions have current successor sees.

 There is an Apostolic Nunciature to Haiti as papal diplomatic representation (embassy-level) in the national capital Port-au-Prince.